 The reality is a bit different, because keys can only very rarely be traced back to a specific person or door.

-Think about it: a standard house has a front door with two locks, a rear door, maybe an electrical cupboard.
-Plus maybe a key or two for the office, and possibly a car key.
+Think about it: a standard bunch of keys has two domestic front door keys, a rear door key, maybe even an electrical cupboard key.
+Not to mention a key or two for the office, and possibly a car key.
 These are all the keys an average person has, and any one of them could be lying around on the street.

 You don’t know whose it is, or which of their various locks the key is for.

 It really could be for anything: the key to a safe full of gold bullion or the key to a padlock that nobody uses anymore.
 Yes, indeed, keys could have been deliberately thrown into the street because they’re not even used by the owner anymore.

 Hand the key in to the police.
 Doing this will win you no friends at the police station, because they’ll have to file the key in a lost-and-found, when they know that nobody will ever come to pick it up.

 However, this option might be worth considering in the unlikely event that a key has clear identifying marks on it.
 If it’s possible to see which/whose door the key will open, then handing it in is a good idea.

 Throw the key into the bin.
 This option means the key will be picked up by the local council at least once a week and it will be taken far away to a landfill site, where it will remain for the remainder of eternity.
 No chance for any nefarious people to pick it up, but it also makes it impossible for the key’s rightful owner to find it on the street.